-This shows you that the cloud forms because the boiling water creates a lot of warm water vapor which is cooled by the ice forming loads of tiny water droplets – in other words a cloud.
+This shows you that the cloud forms because the boiling water creates a lot of warm water vapour which is cooled by the ice forming loads of tiny water droplets – in other words, a cloud.

 You are supposed to remove the lid to let the cloud escape but we found keeping the cloud jar-bound gave a better result.